- What is high blood pressure and how is it treated?

 19. What is an aneurysm and how is it treated?

 An aneurysm is a balloon-like bulge in a blood vessel that can affect any large vessel in your body.
 An aneurysm happens when the pressure of blood passing through part of a weak blood vessel forces the vessel to bulge outward, forming what you might think of as a thin-skinned blister.
-Not all aneurysms are life threatening, but those found in the arteries in our bodies often need to be treated.
+Not all aneurysms are life threatening, but those in the coronary arteries often need to be treated.
 If the bulging stretches the artery too far, this vessel may burst, causing a person to bleed to death.

 Aneurysms can occur in blood vessels anywhere in the body.
 They usually form in the brain or in the aorta (the main artery carrying blood from the heart).
 In many cases, aneurysms are associated with other types of cardiovascular disease, especially high blood pressure and atherosclerosis.
 Traumatic injuries, infections, and congenital conditions can also lead to an aneurysm.